 Born in 1963, Neihunuo Sorhie belongs to the Angami community and lives with her family in Kohima district.
 Sorhie learnt the art of weaving from her mother at the age of 4, and by the age of 6 she could weave clothes independently.
 Later she created her own original art motifs and meticulous details and patterns in traditional weaving.
 She mentored and trained over 300 young Naga women in the art form, and also teaches handlooms, knitting, and making dry flowers.

-She won National Handloom Award in 2007
+She won the National Handloom Award in 2007

-In her 60-year old career she won many awards in her credit, including National Handloom Award in 2007.
+In her 60-year-old career she won many awards in her credit, including National Handloom Award in 2007.
 She has participated in exhibitions, trade fairs, and melas across India and foreign countries including Myanmar, Yangon, Thailand, Frankfurt, Germany, and Paris.
 She makes Naga Shawls, mufflers, shoulder bags, wall hanging decoration pieces and many other items.

 Sant Kabir Award in 2018, the Balipara Foundation Naturenomics Assam Award 2014 and the State Awards to Mastercraftsmen from the Government of Nagaland in 2001 are other honours received by her.